What is Agentic AI?

 What Are AI Agents?

-- Act, monitor progress, and adapt based on feedback and user behavior
+Agents monitor progress, execute planned actions, and adjust strategies based on real-time feedback and user behavior.

 These intelligent agents often blend large language models (for flexible reasoning and natural language processing) with deterministic programming (for speed and reliability), providing both adaptability and stability (McKinsey).